LIT-Protocol/docs/docs/sdk/serverless-signing/combining-decryption-shares.md

 ```

 ## Using IPFS ID as an Access Control Parameter
-When defining your `ACC` rules you may wish to define an `Curernt Action IPFS ID` which ay be added to your condition as show below. this is useful for restricting `decryption` to only permit a single `Lit Action` to decrypt your data, in situtations like using an `api key`.
+When defining your `ACC` rules you may wish to use `Curernt Action IPFS ID` which may be added to your condition as show below. this is useful for restricting `decryption` to only permit a single `Lit Action` to decrypt your data.

 ```js
 {